zooniverse/aggregation/docs/source/output.rst

 * subject_id - used in printing to the csv files (always the first column)
 * aggregations - has all of the aggregations for this subject over all tasks for the current workflow (in dictionary format)
-* task_structure - a tuple containing the classification tasks, marking tasks and survey tasks.
-For example, allows us to determine that task "T5" in the aggregations is a marking task.
-Really just self.workflows[workflow_id] - but this means we don't have to pass in workflow_id as param
-* instructions - basically just self.instructions[workflow] - allows us to get the string labels for different responses.
-So in the csv file, instead of saying that option 0 was the most likely, we can say that "zebra" was most likely
+* workflow_id - allows us to get the tasks for the given workflow and the instructions as well (which allow us to give proper labels for the outputs).
+I had thought about passing in the list of tasks and instructions - this would have meant we didn't need to pass in the workflow_id (seemed a bit cleaner) but would have meant passing in more parameters which seemed counter-productive

 Classification Results
 **********************